ahmedadeltito/Twitter_Client/README.md

 ##6. **Change Langauge:**

-Application supports Arabic and English Language with Right-To-Left and Left-To-Right Layout Direction Methodology.
+Application supports Arabic and English Language.

 ##7. **Caching :**

-Local Database is applied in these two screen Followers and Follower Detail Screens by using Realm Database Library
+Local Database is applied in these two screen Followers and Follower Detail Screens by using Realm Database Library.

 -----------------------------------------------------------------------------------------------------